- Yg. 1921, No. 12 -

 Forget the madness of the world war.
 Forget the rivers of blood.
 Forget the horror of the battlefield, the animal ecstasy of the giant slaughter, the grandiose work of ingenious extermination technology, forget the embarrassment of the Marne battle, forget the nonsense of Verdun and much more.
 To forget!
 Nothing stuck in these heads of the gruesome ghost.

 What's left is just a vain phrase: the stab from behind and all the cabbage too disgusting to warm it up.

 That millions under the earth vegetate modern and hundreds of thousands of cripples, who speaks of it!
 In the meantime, we hear of tolerant, god-given princes, who in exile consume their millions.
 It is disgusting.

 This is German spring.
 The sun is laughing.
-Unexpected wonders open up.
-One wants to surrender and be human.
-But one is put into the misery of the "Teutonic" state machine as the object of a lovely administrative bureaucracy.
-If you did not have people here and there for the sake of which it was worth staying, you embarked, somewhere, far away.
+Unexpected miracles open up.
+You want to give yourself up and be human.
+But one is placed in the misery of the “German” state machine as the object of a lovely administrative bureaucracy.
+If you didn't have people here and there, for whose sake it is worthwhile to stay, you embarked somewhere, far away.